hisujata/How-to-Integrate-Django-with-React-/README.md

 Ok now we need to create a react app in the base directory where you have your django server.
 In my case its "django".
 If you gave diffrent name then please use that.

 I alredy created a detailed documentation on how to install react app in local machine.
-You can check that here. <href="">
+You can check that here. <href="https://github.com/hisujata/React-Setup">

 It will take some time.
 We all know react uses single html file to manipulate dom to render UI components.